 Variable speed pumping using a Variable Frequency Drive (VFD) can be a powerful tool in a pump system.
-However, incorrect application can do more harm than good, reducing the overall life of your pump and increasing your operational costs.
-We will go over some of the important considerations for a well-designed variable speed system in order to get the most out of your pump, but first let’s look at why you may or may not want to use a VFD.
+However, incorrect application can do more harm than good, reducing the overall life of the pump and increasing operational costs.
+In this article, we will review some of the important considerations for a well-designed variable speed system in order to get the most out of your pump, but first let’s look at why you may or may not want to use a VFD.

-Three of the most common reasons to use a VFD are to soft start or soft stop a pump to prevent water hammer, compensating for unknown system conditions, or matching variable inflow to maintain the wet well level (providing a steadier flow to a WWTP and eliminating flow spikes).
+Some of the most common reasons to use a VFD are soft starting or soft stopping a pump to prevent water hammer, compensating for unknown system conditions, or matching variable inflow to maintain the wet well level (providing a steadier flow to a WWTP and eliminating flow spikes).
 For all three of these cases, it’s important to ask “Is a VFD the most appropriate means for achieving what we want?”
 In order to make that decision, it is important to focus on some basics.

 First, in order to make any accurate judgment of your requirements, you MUST know your system.
 This includes the overall piping length, the quantity and type of fittings used to calculate losses, the static head, and the inflow.
 These will allow you to accurately plot your system curve, which is crucial for making informed decisions about variable speed operation.
 If you do not know your system, it can be difficult to predict how your pump will react in a given situation and it may move into unfavorable operating conditions.

-As a review, a pump will operate where the system curve intersects with the pump performance curve.
+A pump operates where the system curve intersects with the pump performance curve.
 This is referred to as the duty point and it is the point where a pump will operate in constant speed operation.
 However, reducing the speed of a pump, will move the pump performance curve lower, thus changing the duty point.
-This has the tendency to move the duty point further and further left along the performance curve, potentially out of the Acceptable Operating Region (AOR) of the pump.
+This has the tendency to move the duty point further and further left along the performance curve, potentially out of the Preferred Operating Region (POR) of the pump.
 The POR is defined by the Hydraulic Institute as the range along the pump curve from 70% to 120% of the flow at the Best Efficiency Point (BEP).

 We can see in this example that variable speed pumping must be very carefully considered when designing systems with high static head, such as pump-down systems.
 In this application, it is often a better solution to use on/off regulation and/or parallel pumps in the system.
 Remember: an additional pump in a pump station adds redundancy that can reduce emergency callouts and lifecycle costs.